 - 1. A teacher shall be assigned 20 students for daily practical work in laboratory. - 2.
-No batch for practical class shall consist of more than 20 students. - 3.
-The number of students in a batch allotted to an examiner for practical examination shall not exceed 20 students. - 4.
-Addition/deletion in above list may be made in accordance with the facilities available with the approval of H.O.D./Dean.
+No batch for practical class shall consist of more than 20 students.

+3. The number of students in a batch allotted to an examiner for practical examination shall not exceed 20 students.

+4. Addition/deletion in above list may be made in accordance with the facilities available with the approval of H.O.D./Dean.

-BCE-C554 OBJECT ORIENTED PROGRAMMING LAB
+Effective from the session 2017-18 BCE-C554 OBJECT ORIENTED PROGRAMMING LAB